Kevin Lankinen: Liiga

 During the 2015–16 season, Lankinen played alongside Ville Husso, playing 22 games in the regular season, as well as three in the playoffs as his team won silver medals.
 During the 2016–17 season, Lankinen was a secondary goaltender alongside the more experienced Niklas Bäckström, but due to Bäckström's injuries, he became the primary goaltender and played in 42 games, seven of which were shutouts, the most in the league that season.

 During the 2017–18 season, Lankinen was injured and unable to play for a large portion of the season.
 However, he made a successful comeback by playing 15 games in the regular season with four shutouts and a save percentage of 94.58 percent.
-His goals against average (GAA) was 1.33, the highest in the league that season.
+His goals against average (GAA) was 1.33, the lowest in the league that season.
 During the playoffs, he played as the primary goaltender for 13 games with a save percentage of 93.56 percent, helping his team win bronze medals.
 He was in the running for the Urpo Ylönen trophy, which is awarded to the best goaltender of the season, alongside Veini Vehviläinen from Oulun Kärpät and Dominik Hrachovina from Tappara, but the award went to Vehviläinen.

 Chicago Blackhawks

-On 21 May 2018, Lankinen (who had not been selected in NHL Entry Draft) signed a two-year entry-level contract with the Chicago Blackhawks of the National Hockey League (NHL).
+On 21 May 2018, Lankinen signed a two-year, entry-level contract with the Chicago Blackhawks of the National Hockey League (NHL).

-In his second season with the Blackhawks affiliate, the Rockford IceHogs in the 2019–20 season, Lankinen made 21 appearances, earning 8 wins and represented the IceHogs as the teams' lone representative at the 2020 AHL All-Star Game.
-On 5 March 2020, Lankinen was ruled out for the remainder of the season after undergoing shoulder surgery, with a recovery period of 5 months.
+In his second season with the Blackhawks' American Hockey League (AHL) affiliate, the Rockford IceHogs, in the 2019–20 season, Lankinen made 21 appearances, earning eight wins and represented the IceHogs as the teams' lone representative at the 2020 AHL All-Star Game.
+On 5 March 2020, Lankinen was ruled out for the remainder of the 2019–20 season after undergoing shoulder surgery, with a recovery period of five months.

 On 19 January 2021, Lankinen made his NHL debut, losing 5–4 in overtime to the Florida Panthers.
-On 22 January, Lankinen got his first NHL win in a 4–1 win against the Detroit Red Wings.
+On 22 January, Lankinen earned his first NHL win in a 4–1 win against the Detroit Red Wings.
 His first NHL shutout came on 17 February, in the Blackhawks' 2–0 win over the Detroit Red Wings.
-His season total was 17-14-5.
+His 2020—21 season record was 17–14–5.